-Prerequisite: EDAD 545.
+Prerequisite: EDAD 545 or permission of the instructor.

 EDAD 675 Administrative Leadership in Higher Education (3)

 Philosophy, theory, objectives, organization, leadership, academic programs, business, development, and student affairs in higher education.

 EDAD 676 School-Community Relations (3)

 Consideration of community education in developing an educational program.
 A study of the means for securing cooperative educational planning through mutual understanding between the school and its publics.